enverkorkmaz/CoensioCaseStudy/README.md

 You can use the `docker-compose.yml` file in the root directory to spin up the Backend, Frontend, and Qdrant database all at once.

-First, to use the API, make sure you create a `.env` file inside the `backend` folder and add your OpenAI key:
+First, create a `.env` file inside the `backend` folder and add your OpenAI key:
 ```env
 OPENAI_API_KEY=sk-your-openai-api-key
 ```